codepath/android_guides/Floating-Action-Buttons.md

 The actual drawable size should be **24dp** according to the Google design specs.

 <a href="http://www.google.com/design/spec/components/buttons.html#buttons-floating-action-button"><img src="http://material-design.storage.googleapis.com/publish/v_2/material_ext_publish/0Bx4BSt6jniD7UGxlcmdDZFRZYU0/patterns_actions_fab3.png" width="300"></a>

+### Animating the Floating Action Button

+When a user scrolls down a page, the floating action button should disappear.
+Once they scroll to the top, it should reappear.
+See this [example code](https://github.com/ianhanniballake/cheesesquare/commit/aefa8b57e61266e4ad51bef36e669d69f7fd749c) to see how to implement this behavior.
+You simply need to add `app:layout_behavior` and reference the implementation of this file to start having this behavior.

 ### With FloatingActionButton (Third-Party)